jeresig/node-pastec/README.md

 Installation
 ===

-    npm install matchengine
+    npm install pastec

 API
 ===

 ## add(fileName, dirName, callback)

-Upload an image file to MatchEngine and put it in the specified directory.
+Upload an image file to a Pastec server and put it in the specified directory.
 For example if you were to upload:

     add("/var/data/test.jpg", "sample")

-You should end up with a file with an ID of: `"sample/test.jpg"` in the MatchEngine index.
+You should end up with a file with an ID of: `"sample/test.jpg"` in the Pastec index.

 `fileName` can also be an array of files to upload.

-## similar(ID, callback)
+## urlSimilar(url, callback)

-Return a list of objects representing other pre-uploaded files which are similar to the specified file ID.
+Given the URL of an image, return a list of similar images from the database (in the same format as the `similar()` method).
 For example:

-    ME.similar("sample/test.jpg", function(err, matches) {
+    pastec.urlSimilar("http://test.com/test.jpg", function(err, matches) {
         matches.forEach(function(match) {
             console.log(match.filepath + " " + match.score + "% match.");
         });
     });

+The image at the specified URL is not added to the Pastec index.

 The object returned as a match would look something like this: